jarekb84/PoEPirate/README.md

 - [ ] add data caching
 - [ ] add support for pricing currupted output items
 - [x] fix profit issue where cost is normalized to ex but revenue is normalized to chaos
+- [ ] add support for cards where output can be one of several items (gems/prophecies)